Buyer Broker Agreement

 What is a Buyer Broker Agreement?

 A buyer broker agreement is a contract that legalizes the relationship between a buyer and a broker.
+Furthermore, it is a legally binding contract that outlines the rights and responsibilities of both parties.
 This contract essentially details that the buyer is utilizing the help of a broker to search for and buy a home.

 When a buyer signs the real estate contract, they legally agree not to work with any other broker to help them buy a home.
 The terminologies used in a buyer broker agreement differ from state to state, but they all require the same responsibilities.